luontola/retrolambda/README.md

       Default value is 51 (i.e. Java 7)

   retrolambda.defaultMethods
-      Whether to backport default and static methods on interfaces.
+      Whether to backport default methods and static methods on interfaces.
-      LIMITATIONS: All backported interfaces and all classes which implement them must be backported together with one execution of Retrolambda.
+      LIMITATIONS: All backported interfaces and all classes which implement them or call their static methods must be backported together, with one execution of Retrolambda.
       Disabled by default.
 Enable by setting to "true"

   retrolambda.outputDir